fossabot/eduroom-api/README.md

 Every code patch accepted in taiga codebase is licensed under [AGPL v3.0](http://www.gnu.org/licenses/agpl-3.0.html).
 You must be careful to not include any code that can not be licensed under this license.

-Please read carefully [our license](https://github.com/taigaio/taiga-back/blob/master/LICENSE) and ask us if you have any questions.

 ## Setup development environment ##

 Just execute these commands in your virtualenv(wrapper):